mattcg/socks5-https-client/README.md

 Specify the `socksHost` and `socksPort` options if your SOCKS server isn't running on `localhost:1080`.
 Tor runs its SOCKS server on port `9050` by default, for example.

+You may also pass a URL as the first argument to `get` or `request`, which will be parsed using `url.parse`.

 ## Using with Tor ##

 Works great for making HTTPS requests through [Tor](https://www.torproject.org/) (see bundled example).